 What is the Camino de Santiago

-The Camino de Santiago (the way of to Santiago or the way of St James) consists of a variety of routes that lead to Santiago de Compostela in northwest Spain.
-The remains of St James, one of the 12 Apostles of Jesus, were discovered in 812 AD and people have been walking the route ever since to pay homage.
-Traditionally it was one of THE pilgrimages, up there with Rome or Jerusalem, that Christians took.
+The Camino de Santiago (the way of Santiago or the way of St James) consists of a variety of routes that lead to Santiago de Compostela in northwest Spain.
+The cathedral in Santiago de Compostela holds the remains of St James, one of the 12 Apostles of Jesus.
+There were discovered in 812 AD and people have been walking the route ever since to pay homage.
+Traditionally it was one of THE pilgrimages Christians took up there with Rome or Jerusalem,

 In 2017 over 300,000 took the pilgrimage and it is growing in numbers compared to the mid to late 1980s when only 700-3,000 took to the trail.
 I am certain many of the actual paths have changed over the years as cities and highways were built but the actual pilgrimage and its goals I am sure remain the same.
+You can hike it, bike it or horse ride it from many different parts of Europe.
 Some do it for religious or spiritual reasons, some for a fitness challenge.
 Some people do it to find themselves.
 We did it for many reasons.
-A holiday with a difference, a breakaway from screens, to push the boundaries of what our bodies and minds can do and to just be outside in nature.
+A holiday with a difference, a breakaway from screens, to push the boundaries of what our bodies and minds can do and to just be outside in nature with our friends.

 When to walk the Camino